github/training-kit/git-guides/install-git.md

 ---

-Note: You can perform actions like, You can search for and clone a repository from GitHub using the Git: Clone command in the Command Palette (Ctrl+Shift+P) or by using the Clone Repository button in the Source Control view (available when you have no folder open).
+Note: You can perform actions like, you can search for and clone a repository from GitHub using the Git: Clone command in the Command Palette (Ctrl+Shift+P) or by using the Clone Repository button in the Source Control view (available when you have no folder open).
 [Learn more here](https://code.visualstudio.com/docs/editor/github)

 ---